 Individuals who are deaf, hard of hearing, or speech disabled may contact the Senate and House via their preferred Telecommunications Relay Service.

-Minnesota Relay Service Minnesota Relay Service is a free service that uses a specially trained communications assistant (CA) to facilitate the telephone conversations between a person who has a hearing loss or speech disability and the person with which they wish to speak.
-All calls are completely confidential.
+Minnesota Relay Service is a free service that uses a specially trained communications assistant (CA) to facilitate the telephone conversations between a person who has a hearing loss or speech disability and the person with whom they wish to speak.
+All calls are confidential.
 To make a Minnesota Relay call dial 7-1-1.

-Sound Reinforcement Systems The Minnesota Senate has installed sound reinforcement systems for use in Capitol rooms 15, 107, 112, 123, 125, and the Senate chamber.
+The Minnesota Senate has sound reinforcement systems for use in Capitol Rooms 15, 107, 112, 123, 125, and the Senate Chamber.
+The systems, for the exclusive use of people who are deaf or hard of hearing, are available for the duration of a particular meeting and must be returned immediately following the meeting.
 Senate receivers may be signed out during normal business hours from the Senate Sergeant-at-Arms, room G-1, Capitol Building.
-The systems, for the exclusive use of people who are deaf or hard of hearing, are available for the duration of a particular meeting or are to be returned immediately following the meeting.
 For meetings lasting beyond normal business hours, receivers are to be returned to the committee staff.
-Call the Sergeant-at-Arms at (651) 296-1119 for further information.
+Call the Sergeant-at-Arms at 651-296-1119 for further information.

-The Minnesota House has installed sound reinforcement systems in the ten hearing rooms in the State Office Building and in the House Chamber.
-House receivers may be signed out during normal business hours from the House Sergeant-at-Arms, room 190, State Office Building, and the Chief Clerk's Office, room 211, State Capitol.
-The systems, for the exclusive use of people who are deaf or hard of hearing, are available for the duration of a particular meeting and are to be returned immediately following the meeting.
+The Minnesota House has sound reinforcement systems in the 10 hearing rooms in the State Office Building and in the House Chamber.
+The systems, for the exclusive use of people who are deaf or hard of hearing, are available for the duration of a particular meeting and must be returned immediately following the meeting.
+House receivers may be signed out during normal business hours from House Public Information Services, Room 175, State Office Building, and the Chief Clerk's Office, Room 211, State Capitol.
 For meetings lasting beyond normal business hours, receivers are to be returned to the committee staff.
-Call the House Sergeant-at-Arms Office at (651) 296-4860.
+Call the House Public Information Services Office at 651-296-2146 for further information.